-Midterm grade reports are issued to all students.
+Midterm grades are viable to students online via the student information system every semester.
 Midterm grades are not recorded on the official transcript but serve to notify students of their progress during the first half of the semester.
 Midterm grade reports are issued prior to the last day to drop a course with a "W."